 18 Wilton Row, Belgravia

-If you’re visiting London, it’s sort of a requirement to visit a pub, and The Grenadier is our long time favorite.
+If you’re visiting London, it’s sort of a requirement to visit a pub, and the Grenadier is our long-time favorite.
 It’s tucked away in a cobblestone mews and features a cozy fireplace for rainy days.
-Once you’ve settled in, take the time to sample their fantastic beer menu and indulge in some classic pub food.
+Once you’ve settled in, take the time to sample the fantastic beer menu and indulge in some classic pub food.